deepesdl/deep-code/docs/index.md

 - Build STAC collections and catalogs for Datasets and their corresponding variables automatically from the dataset metadata.
 - Generate STAC catalog and item for the product (Zarr store) and publish them to S3.
 - Build OGC API records for Workflows and Experiments from your configs.
+- Generate a Project Results Repository (PRR) STAC collection as local files for submission to the ESA EarthCODE PRR endpoint.
 - Flexible publishling targets i.e production/staging/testing EarthCODE metadata repositories with GitHub automation.

 ```mermaid